Claims of other Mujaddids

 Shaikh Ahmad, being the mujaddid of the 12th century Hijra.

-His claim has already been mentioned incidentally in the book quoted
+His claim has already been mentioned incidentally in the two book quoted

 Rafiabadi, Reader at the Shar-i-Hamdam Institute of Islamic Studies,